JFF-Bohdan/tamaku/README.md

 ## General information

-I got this task on interview for one company.
-And I was amazed by task.
-So, here is my solution of this task.
+I got this task during an interview, and I was amazed by it.
+So, here is my solution for this task.

-As a part of task candidate must provide source code and output file for large input file.
-Large input file provided by company, you can 	find it in `data/large_data.zip`
+Candidate must provide a source code and output file for large input file.
+Example large input file provided by a company, can be found in `data/large_data.zip`

-Name of game was changed according to company requirements.
+The name of this game was changed following a deal with the company to share information about this task.

-This is new version, which contains original file with data (48M in `.zip`) and uses `multiprocessing` for CPU utilization and `mmap` for super-fast file loading.

 ## Game rules

+### Description

 Pat and Mat are playing a game called Tamaku on their pocket calculator.
 The game begins with a positive integer displayed on the calculator screen.
 Pat starts the game and then they